$2,000 Off Your Installed Project this November. Plus $0 Down, 0% Interest, 0 Payments for 12 Months*

 Leaky Window Repairs

-Replace weatherstripping: Worn or old weatherstripping could cause your window to leak.
+Replace Weatherstripping: Worn or old weatherstripping could cause your window to leak.
 Weatherstripping can help prevent air and water from entering the home, so it’s best to have a professional inspect the window.

-Warped windows: If you notice that your windows have warped and left an opening for water to enter, it’s a sign to have a professional replace your windows.
+Warped Windows: If you notice that your windows have warped and left an opening for water to enter, it’s a sign to have a professional replace your windows.

-Water stains: When water stains appear around a window, a pro should inspect the area and determine the repair.
+Water Stains: When water stains appear around a window, a pro should inspect the area and determine the repair.
 Repairing water stains can involve a lot of work and replacement of damaged spots.

 How to Prevent Windows from Leaking